Nefomemes/blog/_posts/2021-1-19-Indonesian-iceberg.md

 ## Tip of The Iceberg

+## Nyai Roro Kidul

+Nyai Roro Kidul is an Indonesian mythical legend of a princess who is in control of the South Javanese Sea

 ### KKN di Desa Penari  (Student Study Service in Desa Penari)

 "KKN di Desa Penari" is a horror story of an Indonesian Student Study Service that takes place in an unknown place that is said to be located in Banyuwangi.